The Riddle of the Sands (film): Filming

 Filming was done in the Netherlands, West Germany and at Bushey Studios, Hertfordshire, England.
 Many scenes were shot on the Frisian Islands on the North Sea coast of Germany and the Netherlands, the same locale as in the book.

 The unit was partly based in the town of Enkhuizen in the Netherlands; although that town had no relevance to the novel, its harbour provided easy access to the Zuider Zee where the unit could shoot sailing sequences all day unhampered by tidal delays.
 Many of the crew lived on board a cruiser during the shoot because it was cheaper than staying in local accommodation, of which there was a shortage.
 The train scenes are filmed between Twisk and Medemblik (Bensersiel and Emden in the film respectively) on the track and in the carriages of the Hoorn–Medemblik heritage railway.

 Several scenes were also shot in the German village of Greetsiel.
 The sequence of Carruthers and Davies navigating their way between sandbanks in the Frisian Islands was shot on Frensham Ponds in Surrey with the aid of nine large fog machines; this was done because the tidal flows and sands of the Frisian Islands would have made actually filming there very difficult.

 While filming on the Johanna Lucretia, playing the Medusa, cinematographer Christopher Challis and camera operator John Palmer would hold the camera in place with slings of rope and elastic, soaking up the ship's motion and allowing the operator free rein.
 This technique was developed by Challis and Palmer when they made The Deep (1977).

 Davies' boat, the Dulcibella, was converted from an Isle of Wight lifeboat.

 The film was Tony Maylam's feature film debut.
 He said during filming:

 So much rests on this picture.
 It's very important to prove myself.
 I owe a big debt to people like Alan Parker and Ridley Scott, who proved to the film establishment that a young film director can get it all together and deliver.
 If this is a commercial and artistic success it can only help my generation of filmmakers.
 My motto is compromise under pressure.
 One hopes one doesn't have to compromise too much.
 But let's face it, the whole of life's a compromise.

-During filming, Michael York took an option for the film rights on a biography on Erskine Childers, The Zeal of the Convert by Burke Wilkinson.
+During filming, Michael York took an option for the film rights on a biography of Erskine Childers, The Zeal of the Convert by Burke Wilkinson.
 This film was never made.